poline3939/poline3939.github.io/_pages/about.md

 # Industrial Project
 * Federated Learning in Wireless Communication (12/2021-)
-* High Spectral Efficiency Wireless backhaul with LoS MIMO (09/2018-09/2019)
+* High Spectral Efficiency Wireless Backhaul with LoS MIMO (09/2018-09/2019)
     - Phase noise model and generation
     - QoE-constraint transceiver design
     - Achievable performance analysis to provide a guideline of the project